polyswarmer/documentation/README.md

 ## Branch Level

+### develop

+Pull requests should be submitted to the develop branch.
+This branch is pre-master branch which enhances development-phase articles.
+Once the branch is ready for release, it will be merged into master.

 ### master

 The pages here are regarded as public/authentic.
 No articles under development or incomplete state should be located here.

-### develop

-This branch is pre-master branch which enhances development-phase articles.
-Once the branch is ready for release, it will be merged into master.

 ## Adding an English Page to the Docs